eclipsesource/tabris-js-cli/README.md

 ##### `-w, --watch`

-Executes the _watch_ instead of the _build_ script given in the package.json of the app before serving.
+Executes the _watch_ instead of the _build_ script given in the package.json of the app.
 The _watch_ script can be a long-running task.
+A _prewatch_ script will be executed before _watch_ and before the server is started.

 ##### `--no-intro`